-\textbf{Intuition behind frequency parameters.} The frequency parameters $\l$ and $\ll$ control the frequencies in the respective `filter-space' and `domain-space'.
+\textbf{Intuition behind frequency parameters.} The frequency parameters $\l$ and $\ll$ control the frequencies in the respective `filter space' and `domain space'.
 Specific values of $\l$ and $\ll$ correspond to a layer $h$ that exactly is or interpolates between special cases discussed in \cref{sec:proposed-operator}.
 Most notably, for $\ll{=}\vzero$ the layer becomes a strictly equivariant convolution and for both $\l{=}\ll{=}\vzero$ the layer performs invariant pooling.
 To understand why this is the case, it can be helpful to consider how different frequencies affect the kernel.
-A Fourier feature of which the frequency parameter is zero is constant $\boldsymbol{\gamma}_{\vzero}$.
-For $\ll{=}\vzero$ we therefore have a constant Fourier feature for the non-stationary component $\boldsymbol{\gamma}_{\ll}(\va_{v})=\boldsymbol{\gamma}_{\vzero}$ and a kernel that is solely defined in the filter-space.
-If both $\l{=}\ll{=}\vzero$, we also have a constant Fourier feature for the non-stationary component $\boldsymbol{\gamma}_{\l}(\va_{v^{-1}u})=\boldsymbol{\gamma}_{\vzero}$ and a kernel that is constant everywhere, which results in invariant pooling.
+A Fourier feature with zero frequency parameter is constant $\boldsymbol{\gamma}_{\vzero}$, by definition.
+For $\ll{=}\vzero$ we therefore have a constant Fourier feature for the non-stationary component $\boldsymbol{\gamma}_{\ll}(\va_{v}){=}\boldsymbol{\gamma}_{\vzero}$ and a kernel that is solely defined in the filter space.
+If both $\l{=}\ll{=}\vzero$, we also have a constant Fourier feature for the non-stationary component $\boldsymbol{\gamma}_{\l}(\va_{v^{-1}u}){=}\boldsymbol{\gamma}_{\vzero}$ and a kernel that is constant everywhere, which results in invariant pooling.
 Positive values for $\ll$ introduce non-stationarity that effectively relaxes the strict equivariance constraints of the convolution at $\ll{=}\vzero$.
-Note that individual scalars in $\ll$ correspond to particular subgroups and we can relax equivariance constraints of specific subgroups by letting $\ll$ be greater than zero in the associated dimension.
+Lastly, note that individual scalars in $\ll$ correspond to particular subgroups and we can relax equivariance constraints of specific subgroups by letting $\ll$ be greater than zero in the associated dimension.